Posts

 Image

-Once settled with Ned, we ventured out and about the area.
-I must admit that most seaside areas are not as attractive as they are in Australia.
-In a lot of cases, it is mud rather than sand that meets the water and high tide makes for a prettier picture.
+Once settled with Ned, we ventured out and about.
+I concede that most seaside areas are not as attractive as they are in Australia.
+In a lot of cases it is mud, rather than sand, that meets the water and thus high tide makes for a prettier picture.
 Having said that, the boats and the harbours have their own special magic and the history of the area allowed me to imagine what it would have been like to see the Saxon boats sailing past.
 This area has some beautiful properties with some having been built or rebuilt in recent times.
-These pics were taken of places in the street we are in.
 The place we are staying.
 The view from the back garden The view from our room.
 The harbour is in the distance.
-A house across the road Other homes in our lane This was taken in West Wittering - A village closeby I am fascinated at how many thatched rooves are still being maintained rather than replaced.
-A lot has to do with heritage listings and having no choice but to keep the type of material, bu...
+The following pics are of surrounding properties.
+This one is across the road.
+Other homes in our lane This was taken in West Wittering - A village close by.
+I am fascinated at how many thatched roofs are still being maintained rather than replaced.
+A lot has to do with heritage listings and having no choice but to keep the type of material, but ...

 79. Itchenor - House and Pet Sitting - Episode 19